tomconder/embeddings-react/README.md

 # Embeddings in React

-A web app that uses [Transformers.js](https://huggingface.co/docs/transformers.js/index) to compare the similarity between two sentences or paragraphs.
+A web app that uses machine learning to compare the similarity between two paragraphs.

 ![screenshot](docs/genembeddings.png "Calculate Similarity")